 There are two distinct wine regions in Ontario’s Southwest that are great choices for bicycle-based touring.
-Since they are a considerable distance apart, the first step in planning your trip is to choose which area you’d like to explore: EPIC Wine Country or Ontario’s South Coast Wine Trail.
+Since they are a considerable distance apart, the first step in planning your trip is to choose which area you’d like to explore: EPIC Wine Country or Toast the Coast Trail.

 Exploring EPIC Wine Country

-EPIC Wine Country is comprised of 13 wineries in the Lake Erie North Shore / Pelee Island region of Essex County near Windsor.
-If this is the area you’d like to explore, be sure to pick up an EPIC Passport.
-The $10 EPIC Passport entitles you to complimentary tastings, wine glasses and food and wine pairings at Colchester Ridge Estate Winery, Colio Estate Wines, Cooper’s Hawk Vineyards, Mastronardi Estate Winery, Muscedere Vineyards, North 42 Degrees Estate Winery, Oxley Estate Winery, Pelee Island Winery, Sprucewood Shores Estate Winery and Viewpointe Estate Winery.
-It also features special offers on touring packages and at select restaurants and B&B’s.
+EPIC Wine Country is comprised of 12 wineries in the Lake Erie North Shore / Pelee Island region of Essex County near Windsor.
+If this is the area you’d like to explore, there are lots of wineries to choose from.
+Check out tastings, wine glasses, food and wine pairings at these wineries listed.
+Colchester Ridge Estate Winery, Colio Estate Wines, Cooper’s Hawk Vineyards, Mastronardi Estate Winery, Muscedere Vineyards, North 42 Degrees Estate Winery, Oxley Estate Winery, Pelee Island Winery, Sprucewood Shores Estate Winery and Viewpointe Estate Winery.

 For the highest concentration of wineries in the area, point your handlebars toward County Road 50.
 The historic county road is nice and flat for an easy ride and runs right along the Lake Erie shore.
 In addition to wineries you’ll find fruit markets, restaurants, unique shops and conservation areas.